powercord-community/guidelines/README.md

 # Powercord Community Guidelines

-Those guidelines are set to ensure Powercord's ecosystem stays as awesome as possible, and to avoid malicious plugins, or plugins performing badly.
-The Powercord Staff will enforce **all** of those guidelines and take decisions we consider appropriate for plugins not complying with those guidelines, at our sole discretion.
+These guidelines are set to ensure Powercord's ecosystem stays as awesome as possible, and to avoid malicious plugins, or plugins performing badly.
+The Powercord Staff will enforce **all** of these guidelines and take decisions we consider appropriate for plugins not complying with these guidelines, at our sole discretion.

-**Note**: We may decide, depending on the context, to let a plugin that would not be compliant with those guidelines pass.
+**Note**: We may decide, depending on the context, to let a plugin that would not be compliant with these guidelines pass.
 Those exceptions will be made at our sole discretion.

 ## The rules